MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * The new project file module
 * Revise the application variable scopes
 * Support quick review with instant tooltip
-* Revise the task list display
+* Revise the bug list display
 * Minor improve on page view
 * Display uploaded file size
 * Add detail information for uploaded file in tooltip